itisusama-writer/152410/chapter-1.md

 "Yes."
 Areeba managed a weak smile.
 "I'm fine.
 Really.
 Sorry for scaring everyone."

-But Ayesha noticed the way her cousin's hands trembled as she held the water bottle.
+But Ayesha noticed the way her sister's hands trembled as she held the water bottle.
 And the way her eyes kept darting to the window, as if looking for something in the passing landscape.

 ---